 There are a myriad of amazing perks borrowers with a high credit score will benefit from.
 However, the perks only get bigger and better when you have a score in the highest credit score range of exceptional.

 With an 800 credit score, you will be able to enjoy the benefits enjoyed by those with good and very good credit but even better and with even more ease of access.
-Here are a few of the perks that come with having an exceptional credit score, including how much you can borrow:
+Here are a few of the lending perks that come with having an exceptional credit score, including how much you can borrow:

 Larger Loan Amounts